St Mary’s Class

-All children will be provided with a homework book, which is used to record homework set and in most cases should also be used for completing the homework.
-Homework is usually set on a Wednesday and is due in the following Monday or Tuesday at the latest.
+All children will be provided with a homework book which is used to record homework set and in most cases should also be used for completing the homework.
+Homework is usually set on a Wednesday and is due in the following Monday.
+The homework task can be found on the class page on the school website.
+All children will be shown how to access the tasks and they will be explained in class.
 Any support / reminding you can give your child to ensure they complete their homework on time is very much appreciated.
-Children will have a set Maths task focussing on number bonds and an English task focussing on spellings.
-Occasionally there may be a topic based homework.
+Children will have a set Maths task focusing on number bonds and an English task focusing on spellings.
+There may be a task based on another English skill or linked to our topic based homework.
 Some homework tasks will be set to help them with their future learning in class or they may be to consolidate on skills they have learnt in class.
 I always explain the homework tasks in class.
 Homework, where appropriate will be marked, reviewed or used as part of their class work to aid their learning and understanding.
 Children will also have times tables to practise on a daily basis.
-It is anticipated that each Maths and English activity will take between 30-40 minutes to complete.
+It is anticipated that each maths and English activity will take between 30-40 minutes to complete.
 If it is taking your child a lot longer then please let me know.